DerHeimataerde/gw2-trailblazer/README.md

 A demo of GW2-Trailblazer in action can be found here: https://youtu.be/uLd5JCpLF-M

 ## Creating a route for GW2-Trailblazer:
 Using TacO, place markers in the order you want your character to traverse.
 Currently, for interacting purposes, different marker types relate to different interaction times.
+You can set your TacO marker placement keybind in TacO under: GW2 Taco Settings > Rebind Keys > Add New Marker (Default Category 1).
+You can also change what Type of marker Default Category 1 is within the Marker Editor.
+Simply enable the Marker Editor in TacO, and click on the "1" icon in the bottom right and select one of the following:

 ``(taco): "TacO Base Markers" - Basic pathing``